Tatra T4: T4YU

 The Yugoslav T4s was delivered starting from 1967.
 The two motor coaches delivered for the then Yugoslav, now Serbian, capital Belgrade used electrical equipment of the T4D.
-One car came back to Prague a short time later, and was used for excursion trips.
-The other was rebuilt as a trailer car and shipped to Halle (Saale).
+One car - converted from one of the two prototypes - came back to Prague a short time later, and was used for excursion trips.
+The other was rebuilt as the TB4D-MS trailer car by removal of the driver's section and covering the leftover hole with a metal cover, and shipped to Halle (Saale).
 In 1972, twenty T4s were delivered to Belgrade with Soviet equipment, and were used by Belgrade tram network from 1972 till 1991.

 Second largest Yugoslav city, today Croatian capital Zagreb, bought 95 vehicles between 1976 and 1982, 60 of them being still in use as of January 2012.
 Zagreb cars are similar in their electrical equipment to the German variant.

-Nowadays, in Germany, only one T4YU is used, more precisely in Halle, a vehicle which was donated by Dresden.
+One T4YU is used still used in Germany - namely in Halle where it was donated by Dresden.

 Production

 2,635 trams were produced from 1967 to 1987 and delivered to: